Trump ex-aide Bannon agrees to Mueller probe interview, avoiding grand jury

 Earlier this month, Trump attacked Bannon for comments he made to Michael Wolff, the author of a book highly critical of the president and his family.
 They included scathing remarks about Donald Trump Jr., the president’s eldest son, for meeting during the campaign with a Russian lawyer who was said to have damaging information on Democratic candidate Hillary Clinton.

-Mueller is investigating any potential collusion by Trump’s campaign with Moscow in alleged Russian meddling in the 2016 campaign.
+Mueller is investigating any potential collusion by Trump’s campaign with Moscow in alleged Russian meddling in the 2016 election.
 Russia denies such interference and Trump has denied any collusion.

 According to a person familiar with the arrangement, the attorney who represented Bannon for Tuesday’s House appearance, William Burck, is not representing him in connection with Mueller’s investigation.
-The person said they did not believe Bannon had hired a counsel for that yet.
+The person said they did not believe Bannon had hired counsel for that yet.

+A House committee aide declined comment on media reports that Bannon could return to testify again as soon as Thursday.

-Two other Trump associates, White House Deputy Chief of Staff Rick Dearborn, and former campaign manager Corey Lewandowski, were due to appear before the House panel behind closed doors on Wednesday, congressional sources said.
+Two other Trump associates, White House Deputy Chief of Staff Rick Dearborn and former campaign manager Corey Lewandowski, appeared before the House panel behind closed doors on Wednesday, congressional sources said.

+Representative Adam Schiff, the panel’s ranking Democrat, told reporters that Lewandowski refused to disclose information to the committee about events after he left Trump’s campaign.
+He also declined to say whether he had spoken to Trump about his testimony, Schiff said.

+Schiff said Lewandowski was unprepared and would return to the panel another time.

 The House Intelligence Committee is conducting one of three congressional investigations of the Russia issue, separate from Mueller’s probe.

-Reporting by Karen Freifeld, Patricia Zengerle, Susan Heavey and Jonathan Landay; Writing by Tim Ahmann and Warren Strobel; Editing by Frances Kerry
+Additional reporting by Susan Heavey and Jonathan Landay; Writing by Tim Ahmann and Warren Strobel; Editing by Frances Kerry and Cynthia Osterman